Inspection photos, entrance videos, metrics, tracks, and external reference resources for experiments and benchmarking.

 Applied research and engineering exchange, including a joint white paper preprint.

-Support for academic work focused on digital beekeeping solutions and practical system design.
+Support for academic work on digital beekeeping solutions, practical system design, and field-ready monitoring workflows.

 Open to collaboration

-We are open to working with researchers, universities, and applied engineering teams focused on bee health, observability, and machine learning.
+We welcome researchers, universities, and applied engineering teams working on bee health, observability, machine learning, and responsible automation.